G3-Criteria and Applications: A Chow-type G3-criterion and applications

-The previous corollary implies that $\YY$ is G3 in $\XX$.
-Thus we recover Faltings' result~\cite[Satz 8]{falt-homog}, see also~\cite[Corollary 13.18]{bad}.
-We point out that, although here we require $\YY$ to be smooth, our approach places the G3 property in a much broader context. \end{m-remark}
+Theorem~\ref{thm:g3} implies that $\YY$ is G3 in $\XX$, thus we recover Faltings' result~\cite[Satz 8]{falt-homog}, see also~\cite[Corollary 13.18]{bad}.
+Although here we require $\YY$ to be smooth, our approach places the G3 property in a much broader context. \end{m-remark}